 Syntax and prosody are both central ingredients in human language, and they are clearly closely related.
 By imposing rhythmic structure on the language stream, prosody signals the division of our utterances into interpretable pieces or constituents.
 Intonation is superimposed on these rhythmic constituents, in part to convey semantic or pragmatic information, such as whether we are asserting or questioning.
-Together, rhythmic and intonational structure also signals relations between constituents, as in the two clauses of the complex conditional sentence, If it rains, the fireworks are off, in which there is typically a rise in intonation at the end of the first clause followed by a pause before the second clause.
+Together, rhythmic and intonational structure also signals relations between constituents.
+For example, in the two clauses of the complex conditional sentence, If it rains, the fireworks are off, the end of the first clause is typically marked by timing cues such as pause, phrase final lengthening, and the like, as well as by a rise in intonation.
 Of prosody and syntax, some researchers attribute to prosody the more basic role, providing the bootstraps to syntax for infants (Jusczyk et al., 1992; Nespor et al., 1996) and signaling relations between constituents in new languages like pidgins, before syntactic structuring arises (Givón, 1979).